YannikSood/eth-nextjs-boilerplate/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## What you get
-- Connect Wallet + One example transaction
+- Connect Wallet + One example transaction 💲
-- Scalable header + mobile menu
+- Scalable header + mobile menu ↔️
-- Mobile friendly
+- Mobile friendly 📱
-- 3 pages, including a 404 page, and routing done
+- 3 pages, including a 404 page, and routing done ✅
-- Examples of buttons and links
+- Examples of buttons and links 👽

 ## Connect with me
 Feel free to reach out on twitter @ilyxium and drop your questions, comments or suggestions on how I can improve this!

 # Enjoy :)
+Please star this repo!
+It would really help me out